How to use multiple popups

 I think these different journeys will help you visualize a path forward for your brand.

-Perhaps the easiest way to implement more than one popup is by creating one and then tweaking it.
-This is what Outdoor Voices does with its email signup popup.
+Perhaps the easiest way to implement multiple website popups is by creating one and then tweaking it.
+This is what Outdoor Voices does to grow its email list.

-When I visited Athletic Brewing Co.'s site for the first time recently, I kind of expected an email signup popup to trigger somewhat immediately.
+When I visited Athletic Brewing Co.'s site for the first time, I expected an email signup popup to trigger somewhat immediately.
 Or at least after I scrolled down the homepage.

-I poked around the site a little bit before I was welcomed by an attractive email signup popup.
-If you’re into cold brews by the pool — and saving money — then why would you not hand over your email?
+I poked around the site a little bit before I was welcomed by an attractive popup asking for my email.
+If you’re into cold brews by the pool — and saving money — then why would you not hand over your address?

 After entering Glossier’s site, it doesn’t take long before you’re greeted with this look-at-me-now email signup popup.
 The photo certainly grabs your attention.
 I also like the bit of personality that shines through, thanks to emojis and the slipping in of a puppy mention.

-Thereafter, I came across one more popup, but it was much smaller and simpler.
+Thereafter, I came across another website popup, but it was much smaller and simpler.
 This free shipping announcement may have been minimal, but it still caught my eye.
 Knowing about this offer could be the difference between landing a sale and not.
+One study shows 70% of consumers are willing to spend more to reach a deal on shipping.

-Stay on bag maker Dagne Dover’s site long enough, and you’ll experience a couple of different popups.
+Stay on bag maker Dagne Dover’s site long enough and you’ll experience a couple of different website popups.

-Actually, two appeared almost immediately for me: a signup for their rewards program (aka email newsletter subscription) and a note about shipping delays.
+Actually, two appeared almost immediately for me: a signup for their rewards program (an email popup promoting their newsletter) and a note about shipping delays.

 I typically wouldn’t recommend this approach, as it can be off-putting.
 But the brand leaned on minimalism for essentially every popup aspect: design (extremely basic), sizing (on the smaller side), and positioning (in the upper right and lower right corners).
-It made for a relatively non-intrusive technique and therefore barely disrupted my site visit.
-But I still noticed it.
+It made for a relatively non-intrusive experience and therefore barely disrupted my site visit.
+But I still noticed them.

-Later on I encountered a larger popup.
-Now, this isn’t a typical popup in that it appeared only because I clicked on the “Almost Vintage” link within the website’s navigation bar, expecting to be taken to the section directly.
+I encountered a larger website popup later.
+Now, this isn’t a typical popup in that it appeared only because I clicked on the “Almost Vintage” link within the site’s navigation bar, expecting to be taken to the section directly.

 If you think more than one popup will put your visitors over the edge, I hope I’ve given you proof to reconsider that notion.